lorenzops1221/CYSE-465-Autoware-Project/README.md

 * I was active in our group's discord as and made sure to participate even if only viewing the VM controller and offering suggestions on troubleshooting as shown below:
 * Specifically, troubleshooting included fixing faulty localization which prevented Autoware.AI with Rviz to run with Mission Planning launch.
 Using GNSS for localization and commenting ndt_matching in my_localization.launch file did not fix issues, however.
 Most faults at this time were due to CPU issues.
 * Additional troubleshooting included marking "detection" in runtime manager, as this was not stated in instructions, but performed in an instructional video: https://www.youtube.com/watch?v=cASgrZpFlEU

 SVL with Apollo 5.0:
 * Group eventually switched from Rviz to Apollo 5.0 after continuous issues with Rviz.
-Learned to run Apollo with SVL Simulator using docker/scripts/dev_into.sh, bootsraph.sh, bridge.sh
+Learned to run Apollo with SVL Simulator using docker/scripts/dev_into.sh, bootsraph.sh, bridge.sh: https://www.svlsimulator.com/docs/system-under-test/apollo5-0-instructions/

+* Explored additional resources to get autonomous driving working: https://www.youtube.com/watch?v=781zkzN2xMg (Does not utilize perception stack), https://www.youtube.com/watch?v=cwJi1xrpj7E (Method did not work with SVL Simulator)

 * Additionally, I wrote the threat model portion of the Autoware project writeup